Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 **bmp280.init()**

-if the Air pressure sensor did not start properly, then prints out error to serial monitor.
+if the Air pressure sensor did not start properly, then prints out an error to the serial monitor.

 ```cpp
 Serial.print(bmp280.getTemperature());